iotinga/belt/README.md

 # Basic Concepts

 Belt's architecture is based on a few concepts: decoupling, composability, distribution.
 All of them are part of the basic Belt building-brick, the Gadget.
 Writing software in Gadgets allows the developer to inherit Belt's features and properties.
+A `Gadget` executes a single or a sequence of `Command`(s).
+Each one is evaluated an its corresponding `Action` will be performed in a dedicated environment.
+Before the first `Command` execution, the `Gadget` loads its `Properties`.

 > Belt is not a framework.
 This means that creating a good architecture is still a Developer's duty.